-The resurfacing contractors will begin their work in April and expect to complete all the resurfacing by November, weather permitting.
+The resurfacing contractors begin their work in the spring and work to complete all the resurfacing by November, weather permitting.

 If a street in your subdivision is to be resurfaced, signs will be erected at the entrance to notify residents of the coming project.
 This will occur a day or two before the contractors come out.
 All work will be done during daylight hours and you will be asked to remove all cars parked in the roadway.

 The work is done in phases, by different crews.
 First, the contractors will cut and patch any heavily damaged areas of pavement.
 In other areas, they may fill the cracks in the pavement with tar.

 If needed, the contractor will mill (or grind down) areas of existing pavement for drainage needs and to create a uniform surface.
 If milling is needed, it will be done at the same time as the patching.
 The patching crew will then move on to another subdivision.
 Within 30 days, weather permitting, another crew will move in to top the streets.